River FAQ

 Where will we camp?

-We camp on sandy beaches by the river.
-There are enough campsites along the river that we can have our own site each night.
+We camp on white sandy beaches along the river.
+There are enough campsites that we can have our own site each night.

 What is the typical weather?